-‘Primary Stein: Returning to the Writings of Gertrude Stein’ Edited by Janet Boyd and Sharon J. Kirsch
+‘Primary Stein: Returning to the Writing of Gertrude Stein’ Edited by Janet Boyd and Sharon J. Kirsch

 Author: Marcie Bianco

 A return to critically reading and critically writing about Gertrude Stein’s writing are the objectives of the latest volume of literary criticism on Gertrude Stein.
 Entitled Primary Stein, editors Janet Boyd and Sharon J. Kirsch have brought together over a dozen essays that move away from the contemporary critical trend of writing more about Stein’s historical person–especially during World War II–than the writing itself.